hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

 ---

+## Sharing / import / export

+WidgetWeaver can export one design or all designs as a single file, and import designs back into the app.

+- **Export format:** versioned exchange JSON (validated on import).
+- **Images:** exports embed image bytes when the referenced files exist in the App Group container.
+- **Import behaviour:** imported designs are duplicated with new IDs to avoid overwriting existing designs; embedded images are restored into the App Group container and references are rewritten.
+- **Widget refresh:** imports and exports trigger a widget refresh so changes show quickly.

+In the app:
+- Use the toolbar menu (**…**) → **Share this design** / **Share all designs**.
+- Use **Import designs…** to bring designs back in.

+---

 ## Variables + Shortcuts

 WidgetWeaver supports simple text templating in spec text fields, backed by a shared variable store in the App Group.